jon49/Tiem/bower_components/bacon.jquery/README.md

 `EventStream` of AJAX results.
 AJAX errors are mapped into `Error` events in the stream.

+Aborted requests are not sent into the error stream.
+If you want to have a stream that observes whether an AJAX request is running, use `Bacon.awaiting`.
+For example:

+    var searchParams = Bacon.once({ url: '/search', data: { query: 'apple' } })
+    var ajaxRequest = searchParams.ajax()
+    var requestRunning = searchParams.awaiting(ajaxRequest)
+    requestRunning.assign($('#ajaxSpinner'), 'toggle')

 ### stream.ajax(fn)

 Performs an AJAX request on each event of your stream, collating results in the result stream.